Stay Snatched

 • Ingredients 1x2x3x

-• Jerk Seasoning and Rub (You can also use a store-bought rub)
+• Jerk Seasoning and Rub (You can also use a store-bought rub).
+Use enough to fully coat the chicken on both sides.

 • Jerk Marinade